ggfto/discord-bot-template/README.template.md

 ## Commands and Events

 Add your commands to the `src/commands` folder and events to the `src/events` folder to maintain a clean code structure.
-Here are some example commands you might implement:
+Here are some example commands the bot already has:

 - **ping**: Responds with "Pong!".
-- **info**: Provides information about the bot.
+- **say**: Sends a message to a specified channel.

 ## Building and Docker